-Each year on the first Friday in June, people participate in National Doughnut or Donut Day.
-This day celebrates the doughnut and honors the Salvation Army Lassies, the women that served doughnuts to soldiers during WWI.
+Each year on the first Friday in June, people participate in National Doughnut or Donut Day, celebrating the doughnut and honoring the Salvation Army Lassies.
+The Salvation Army Lassies are the women who served doughnuts to soldiers during WWI.

 The doughnuts were often cooked in oil inside the metal helmets of American soldiers.
 American infantrymen were then commonly called “doughboys.”
-A more standard spelling is donut.
+A more standard spelling of the word is “donut.”

 On this day, many bakeries and coffee shops in the United States offer doughnut deals to their customers.

-National Doughnut Day was created by The Salvation Army in 1938 to honor the women who served the doughnuts to soldiers in World War I. This day began as a fund-raiser for Chicago’s Salvation Army.
-The goal of their 1938 fund-raiser was to help the needy during the Great Depression.
+The Salvation Army created National Doughnut Day in 1938 to honor the women who served doughnuts to soldiers in World War I. This day began as a fundraiser for Chicago’s Salvation Army.
+The goal of their 1938 fundraiser was to help the needy during the Great Depression.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!